Bicategories of fractions revisited: towards small homs and canonical 2-cells: Bicategories with Pseudo Pullbacks

 \subsection{Left Whiskering With Pseudo Pullbacks}

-Throughout this subsection, we will assume that $\calB$ has all pseudo pullbacks of cospans in $\frakW$ and that $\frakW$ satisfies all conditions of Proposition~\ref{P:pb-rep}: its arrows are co-full, it satifies conditions {\bf [WB1]}--{\bf[WB5]},and is pullback closed.
+Throughout this subsection, we will assume that $\calB$ has all pseudo pullbacks of cospans in $\frakW$ and that $\frakW$ satisfies all conditions of Proposition~\ref{P:pb-rep}: its arrows are co-full, it satisfies conditions {\bf [WB1]}--{\bf[WB5]}, and is pullback closed.
+We will further require $\frakW$ to be full.
+(Note that if $\frakW$ is co-fully faithful, this is implied.)
 We furthermore choose a pseudo pullback

 for each cospan $\xymatrix@1{A'\ar[r]^{u_1}&A&A''\ar[l]_{u_2}}$ in $\frakW$ and will now describe the left whiskering operation for 2-cell representatives with these chosen pseudo pullbacks as left-hand 2-cells.
 So we consider whiskering of the form